Skip to main content

 For years you’ve preached the importance of saving for college to your kids.
 To them that might have seemed like a lifetime away.
 Now that it’s here, it’s time to talk to them about the importance of saving for their retirement.

-So, hopefully, your young one will follow suit.
-In the meantime, you can lay the foundation for them to have a good financial future by teaching them sound financial principles and leading by example.
+In the meantime, lay the foundation for them to have a good financial future by teaching them sound financial principles and leading by example.

 Like what you’re reading?